 Foodies should make it a point to stop by the Mercado Central for lunch or dinner.

-Santiago's chaotic seafood market is a mix of fishmongers selling the fresh catches, and the restaurants that cook 'em.
+Santiago's chaotic seafood market is a mix of fishmongers selling the fresh catches, and the restaurants that cook them.

 It was recommended that I grab lunch at Tio Willy's restaurant, which was not located in the main hall (pictured above).

-I ordered swordfish, with a side salad, for 6,980 pesos ($14.60), but I wasn't impressed, and wished I'd eaten in one of the bigger restaurants like Augusto, which offered more in the way of atmosphere.
+I ordered swordfish, with a side salad, for 6,980 pesos ($14.60), but I wasn't impressed and wished I'd eaten in one of the more prominent restaurants like Augusto, which offered more in the way of atmosphere.